rozariyomartin/L3m0nCTF2025-Writeups/OSINT/Hotel Bagavathi/Readme.md

 ---

-### Step1 : Find the social media account
+## Analysis Phase 1 — Identifying the Initial Online Presence

-First find out all the social media apps which are popular and try to find the user account.
+The investigation begins by surveying commonly used social media platforms to identify the subject’s public online presence.

 We can find it on **VK**, it's a popular russian social media platform.